pritom169/KTR-UniBam/Lecture-1/README.md

   - how we can defend networks against attacks
   - last but not the least, how we can design the architecture so that they are immune to attacks.

+There are multiple ways bad guys can do harm:
-#### Bad Guys: Packet "sniffing"
+#### 1. Bad Guys: Packet "sniffing"
 Bad actors can stay between sender and receiver to sniff packets.
 Such packet sniffing can be done using `Wireshark (a packet sniffing tool)`

-#### Bad Guys: fake identity
+#### 2. Bad Guys: fake identity
-- `IP Spoofing:` Say, B is sending the data to A. C can stay in between and send the data to A and pretent like B is sending the data.
+- `IP Spoofing:` Say, B is sending the data to A. C can stay in between and send the data to A and pretend like B is sending the data.
 This phenomena is called `IP Spoofing

-#### Bad guys: denial of service
+#### 3. Bad guys: denial of service
 - `Denial of service(DoS)`: DoS attack happens when a bad actor bombards the server with fake requests that servers memory runs out.
 Hence, it cannot process new request as the memory is full.

-##### Lines of defense
+#### Lines of defense
-The above mentioned operations could be couple of ways to do bad activites on the internet.
-In order to develop a shield against the attack, we can take couple of ways:
+The above-mentioned operations could be a couple of ways to do bad activities on the internet.
+In order to develop a shield against the attack, we can take a couple of ways:
 1. **authentication:** Proving you are who you say you are
 2. **confidentiality:** We can protect data being sniffed via encryption.
-3. **Integrity checks:** We can also check if the data was being tempered with using digital signatures prevent/detect tampering.
+3. **Integrity checks:** We can also check if the data was being tempered with using digital signatures to prevent/detect tampering.
 4. **Access restrictions:** Password-protected VPNs
-5. **Firewall:** Thre are specialized pieces of hardware known as firewall which sets in between to detect and mitigate attacks.
+5. **Firewall:** There are specialized pieces of hardware known as firewall, which sets in between to detect and mitigate attacks.
-- Firewall sets in between in order to let specific packets from restricted senders and receivers to do applications.
+- Firewall sets in between to let specific packets from restricted senders and receivers to do applications.
 - detecting/reacting to DOS attacks

+> Remembering Technique: AC IAF

 > Exam Question: Explain different lines of defenses. e.g., Authentication, Confidentiality,
 > Integrity checks, Access restrictions and Firewall.